 Of course there is yet another dubious solution – to use several phones.
 For instance, I have two phone numbers and two phones because of my job.
 Consequently they live longer on a single charge because I can surf the Internet, make calls and do all the other stuff on different devices.
 But the greatest disadvantage of this option for me is that I have to carry two phones with myself, which is so inconvenient.
 I don’t mention the fact that first you have to buy those two phones and pay for both of them.

 So let us see how to find out what app, process or hardware uses the most battery power on your Android phone or tablet.
-I will show how to do this on my Google Pixel running Android 9 Pineapple.
+I will show how to do this on my Google Pixel running Android 9 Pie.

-View the Battery Power Usage and Find Battery Killing Apps on Android 9
+View the Battery Power Usage and Find Battery Killing Apps on Android 9 and 10

 - Go to Settings: